joneseyit/mod5-start-frontend/README.md

 ### refactor
   - Use own props in the map state to props to find the particular photo
   - return it as a prop

+### find marker by id
+  - maps/id if they click on one
+  - Render marker based on what they clicked on